Top 10 Sales Contest Ideas

 3. East Coast vs. West Coast

 Split your team in two by territory.
-Whichever team books the most meetings in a set period wins and gets a prize.
+Whichever team books the most meetings in a set period wins and gets a prize, encouraging the development of a top sales team.

 Best for sales teams who utilize territory.